 \begin{conjecture} Let $G$ be a graph with no Petersen minor and $T$ a set of its odd-degree vertices.
 Then, the maximum number of edge-disjoint $T$-joins is equal to the size of the smallest $T$-cut. \end{conjecture}

-Conjectures \ref{conj}, \ref{conj-petersen} and \ref{conj-postman} are paid attention by many researchers, because they are connected not only to $T$-joins, $T$-cuts and edge-coloring but also to cycle covers and flows.
-For more details, we refer the reader to the books by Cornu{\'e}jols \cite{bib-cornuejols} and by Schrijber \cite{lex}, respectively.
+Conjectures \ref{conj}, \ref{conj-petersen} and \ref{conj-postman} have attracted attention of many researchers, because they are connected not only to $T$-joins, $T$-cuts and edge-coloring but also to cycle covers and flows.
+For more details, we refer the reader to the books by Cornu{\'e}jols \cite{bib-cornuejols} and by Schrijver \cite{lex}, respectively.